At least two bodies found at Pike River mine; families 'angry, gutted' - NZ Herald

 He said given it had been 11 years since the explosion, the condition of the bodies was "as you would expect".

-The borehole would be reimaged, weather permitting, later this week, Read said.
+The borehole would be reimaged, weather permitting, later this week, he said.

-Over the last 11 years technology had improved significantly, and that - paired with current expert advice and the recovery of the drift - had enabled this development, Read said.
+Over the last 11 years technology had improved significantly, and that - paired with current expert advice and the recovery of the drift - had enabled this development, he said.

-"It's not unexpected, we know there's 29 men down there and we're drilling boreholes where we know people were working.
+"It's not unexpected, we know there's 29 men down there and we're drilling boreholes where we know people were working," he said.

 "We still haven't finished the boreholes yet so there is a possibility there might be more [bodies found] - we can't rule that out."